rsuwaileh/IDRISI/README.md

 **⚠️ Note**: we are not releasing the _test_ partitions of all datasets since they will be part of the evaluation of a competition called "_Location Mention Recognition from Social Media Text_" that we will announce soon.

 **IDRISI-R** is released in two **_versions_**:
 - `gold`: around 20K and 4.6K human-labeled tweets for English and Arabic, respectively.
-The annotation was done using crowd wrokersa dn in-house worker for English and Arabic, respectively.
+The annotation was collected using crowd and in-house workers for English and Arabic, respectively.
-- `silver`: around 57K and 1.2M automatically-annotated English and Arabic tweets, respectively.
-The annotation was done using best performing LMR models.
+- `silver`: around 57K and 1.2M automatically annotated English and Arabic tweets, respectively.
+The annotation was done using the best-performing LMR models.

 The tweet datasets naturally support two processing **_setups_** that are:
 - `time-based`: tweets are chronologically-ordered.
-- `random`: tweets are shuffled randonly while discarding their timestamps.
+- `random`: tweets are shuffled randomly while discarding their timestamps.

 We release the datasets in both `JSONL` and `BILOU` **_formats_**:
 - `BILOU`:  NER token-based annotation scheme with 5 classes: Beginning, Inside, Last, Outside, and Unit.
-- `JSONL`: every lines corresponds to one tweet with the following properties: `tweet_id`, `user_id`, `text`, `created_at`, `info_class` adoptted from humAID and Kwaraith datasets, and `location_mentions`.
+- `JSONL`: every lines corresponds to one tweet with the following properties: `tweet_id`, `user_id`, `text`, `created_at`, `info_class` adopted from [humAID]( https://crisisnlp.qcri.org/humaid_dataset) and [Kwaraith]( https://github.com/alaa-a-a/kawarith) datasets, and `location_mentions`.

 Example:
 ```